Here are 5 things we can expect to hear during Jeremy Hunt’s autumn budget

 The freeze meant the state handout rose just 3.1% in April 2022 - despite inflation being three-times higher at the time.
 The cost of living has only continued to increase ever since, meaning pensioners have seen a real-terms cut in their incomes.

 Liz Truss appeared to throw the future of the key Conservative manifesto pledge into doubt when it became clear she would need to perform u-turns after her mini budget.
-Mr Sunak has not provided any reassurance since then.
+Mr Sunak has not provided any reassurance since then, but is expected to stick with the measure in this budget.

 - Some targeted support